four Simple Steps to Donating Your Milk

 - You have a positive blood test result for HIV, HTLV, Hepatitis B or C, or Syphilis

-- You consume alcohol on a daily basis
+- You drink alcohol on a daily basis

 - Between 1980-1996, you were in the United Kingdom for more than three months or in Europe for more than five years